King Bhumibol Adulyadej of Thailand

 Bhumibol_siblings

 King Bhumibol began his education at Mater Dei School in Bangkok, Thailand.
-In 1933, King Bhumibol along with his mother and siblings moved to Switzerland where he attended Ecole Nouvelle de la Suisse Romande in Lausanne Switzerland.
+In 1933, King Bhumibol, his mother, and his siblings moved to Switzerland where he attended Ecole Nouvelle de la Suisse Romande in Lausanne Switzerland.
 In 1934, King Prajadhipok, King Bhumibol’s uncle, abdicated and as he had no children, King Bhumibol’s 9-year-old brother Ananda Mahidol became king.
 The family remained in Switzerland and regents were appointed to take over the duties of the young king.
 King Bhumibol completed his secondary education at the Gymnase Classique Cantonal of Lausanne and received a baccalauréat des lettres (high-school diploma with a major in French literature, Latin, and Greek).
 King Bhumibol began studying at the University of Lausanne but returned to Thailand in 1945 when World War II ended.

 In his childhood, King Bhumibol began two hobbies that would become lifelong passions.
 At the age of seven, he received his first camera and after that wherever he went, his camera went also.
 Some of his many photographs are displayed at the King Bhumibol Photographic Museum.
 In 1942 at the age of 15, King Bhumibol became a jazz enthusiast and started to play the saxophone.
 He was an accomplished jazz saxophone player and composer, playing Dixieland and New Orleans jazz.
 The King also played the clarinet, trumpet, guitar, and piano.